Kyle1993/simplest_FasterRcnn_pytorch/README.md

-# Simplest implement of Faster Rcnn by Pytorch
+# Simplest implement of FasterRCNN by Pytorch

 Base on [chenyuntc/simple-faster-rcnn-pytorch](https://github.com/chenyuntc/simple-faster-rcnn-pytorch)